-If you want to build the best budget possible you need to check out these sinking funds categories
+If you want to build the best budget possible you need to check out these 85 sinking funds examples

 The next natural step after budgeting is saving money.
-This could be filling your emergency fund (this is a must-have) and saving for things you want.
-Notice I said things you “want”; this is the main distinction between budgeting and saving.
+This could be filling your emergency savings or saving for things you want.
+This is the main distinction between budgeting and saving.

-Budgeting = spending plan for what you need soon
+- Budgeting = spending plan for what you need now (this month)

-Saving = setting money aside for what you want later
+- Saving = setting money aside for what you want/need later

 One of the very best ways to save money is using sinking funds, and I can say that without a doubt that sinking funds have been the key to the success of my family’s finances!
 It has allowed me to buy my family everything that we need and much of what we want!

-Let’s go through a list of sinking funds categories so you can see how you can build the best budget possible and help you live consistently debt-free!
+Let’s go through a list of sinking funds categories so you can see how you can build the best budget possible and live consistently debt-free!

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info